CLI Reference#

 cx help

-cx delegates conda commands transparently
+cx delegates conda commands after bootstrap

 cx create -n myenv python=3.12